Are milia a cause

 Milia are small white bumps that appear on the skin.
 They’re usually grouped together on the nose, cheeks, and chin, though they may appear elsewhere.
-They develop when skin flakes become trapped under the surface of the skin.
+They develop when skin flakes become trapped under the surface of the skin, according to the Mayo Clinic, or when keratin builds up and gets trapped.

 Milia almost always resolve on their own without treatment.
 However, there are a few things you can do to help speed up the healing process and prevent more milia from forming.
 Keep reading below to learn more.

 If milia on your face or your child’s face are irritating you, don’t pick at the affected area.
 Trying to remove milia can cause the bumps to bleed, scab, and scar.
-Scraping the skin can also introduce germs to the area, which can cause infection.
+Scraping the skin can also introduce germs to the area.
+This can cause infection.

 In the case of babies under 6 months old, the best thing to do for milia is to leave the bumps alone.
 If the bumps are concerning you, see your child’s pediatrician.